 In addition to participating in the Masses, you can come into the church for quiet moments of personal prayer.
 You can pray for your own intentions or for the intentions of other parishioners, written in the book at the back of the church.
 You can also request prayer by writing your intentions in the book.

 You can also pray for the Pope’s intentions.
 There is a different focus for each month.
-In February, he is praying for those who are victims of Human Trafficking, that we will find the generosity of heart to welcome them and help them, wherever we find them.
+In January, he is praying that together we can promote Peace and Justice

 The Pope’s Video – March 2020